Florida Appellate Court Finds Definition of Occupation is Relevant to Disability Insurance Breach of Contract Case

 Disability Insurance Companies Have Lawyers.
 Shouldn’t You?

-Because this law firm was created to focus on disability insurance, we have developed an expertise in this complex area of the law.
+Because this law firm was created to focus on disability insurance, we have developed expertise in this complex area of the law.

 All our lawyers commit every day of their legal career to helping people get disability benefits from UNUM, MetLife, Prudential, Northwestern Mutual, Hartford, CIGNA, and others.